Janet came to see me, as most women do, with a range of uncomfortable symptoms. The one that confused her the most was the way her skin was changing.

-There are skin conditions that result from autoimmune diseases, but Janet was surprised to hear that hormonal imbalance may be triggering the issues she was having.
+And it’s true that some skin conditions result from autoimmune diseases.
+But Janet, like most women, was surprised to hear that hormonal imbalance may be the trigger for her issues.

 When I treat women, I look at the whole picture, which is why I recommend a lot of testing.
-But my first course of action is to address the possibility of underlying GI or hormonal imbalances to see if symptoms subside.
-Natural solutions are always my preference over prescriptions.
+But the first thing I consider is the possibility of underlying GI or hormonal imbalances.
+I try a lot of natural solutions to see if symptoms subside; these are always my preference before turning to prescriptions.

-Let’s take a look at the connection between hormones and skin conditions, some common skin problems that could be a result of imbalanced hormones, and some natural solutions for balancing hormones and keeping your skin smooth and radiant.
+Because there’s not a lot of information about the connection between hormones and skin conditions, I think it’s important to take a closer look.
+I’ll also discuss some common skin problems that could result from imbalanced hormones, and offer natural solutions for balancing hormones to keep your skin smooth and radiant.

 Some women are very familiar with skin changes that occur regularly around their monthly cycle, such as an increase in acne (sometimes known as hormonal acne).